awslabs/aws-lambda-web-adapter/README.md

 **AWS_LWA_AUTHORIZATION_SOURCE** - When set, Lambda Web Adapter replaces the specified header name to `Authorization` before proxying a request.
 This is useful when you use Lambda function URL with [IAM auth type](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html), which reserves Authorization header for IAM authentication, but you want to still use Authorization header for your backend apps.
 This feature is disabled by default.

+**AWS_LWA_ERROR_STATUS_CODES** - A comma-separated list of HTTP status codes that will cause Lambda invocations to fail.
+Supports individual codes and ranges (e.g. "500,502-504,422").
+When the web application returns any of these status codes, the Lambda invocation will fail and trigger error handling behaviors like retries or DLQ processing.
+This is useful for treating certain HTTP errors as Lambda execution failures.
+This feature is disabled by default.

 ## Request Context

 **Request Context** is metadata API Gateway sends to Lambda for a request.
 It usually contains requestId, requestTime, apiId, identity, and authorizer.
 Identity and authorizer are useful to get client identity for authorization.
 API Gateway Developer Guide contains more details [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format).